Key Takeaways

 - That's a 4.3x speed advantage for voice

-But those numbers only tell part of the story.
-If your dictation requires 20 minutes of editing afterward, the speed advantage pretty much evaporates.
-The real question isn't how fast you can speak — it's what's your net output speed once you factor in everything that comes after.
+But raw speed only tells part of the story.
+Moreover, If your dictation requires 20 minutes of editing afterward, the speed advantage basically disappears.
+The real question isn't how fast you can speak — it's what's your net output speed once everything after the speaking part gets counted too.

 | Input Method | Raw Speed | Edit Time (1,000 words) | Net Effective Speed |